HyperSprite/img-ransformer-ts/readme.md

 ## Mock up
 ![Img Transformer Mock Up](https://raw.githubusercontent.com/HyperSprite/img-transformer-ts/master/public/assets/img-transformer-mockup.png)

-> I normally use Atom and with the Nuclide plugin (facebook dev environment).
+> I normally use Atom with the Nuclide plugin (facebook dev environment).
 People keep telling me how great VS Code is and this seemed like a great opportunity to try it with the TypeScript, which appears to have an entire *alternate universe* ecosystem to the ES2015+ JavaScript one.

 ## Working: